zxphyrx/highway/app/views/guides/decorative-cad-tips.md

 I mainly want to get these out of the way first, since they can be applied to nearly anything in CAD, whether decorational or not! <br/>

 ### 1) Construct tools are GOATED
-The Contstruct Tools in Fusion are a set of tools that allow the user to create objects to base sketches or commands off of.
+The Construct Tools in Fusion are a set of tools that allow the user to create objects to base sketches or commands off of.
 While they may seem useless at first, they can be extremely helpful in making more custom and cooler designs! <br/>
 ![construct tools](https://github.com/user-attachments/assets/a59da974-a9f5-49fd-baa5-106cce42e248)

 For example, in my Highway project, I could've copy and pasted a keyswitch section 8 times and moved them around to form a ring, but I instead used the Construct tool **"Axis Perpendicular to a Face at Point"** in combination with a sketch to create an axis of rotation to use a Circular Pattern. (i know that sounds like jargon but i'll try my best to break it down) <br/>